 How to see all participants on Google Meet on PC

-While Meet finally lets you see as much as 49 participants during a meeting session, for some organizations and groups, that might still not be enough.
+While Meet finally lets you see as many as 49 participants during a meeting session, for some organizations and groups, that might still not be enough.
 Since meetings on Meet can host up to 250 participants, you might want to see more than 49 participants on a single screen.

 There’s a workaround for this and it involves installing a Google Chrome extension.
 You can use it to see up to 81 participants on a single screen in a meeting on a PC as well as a phone.
 The extension makes way for a 9 x 9 sized grid if you’re in for meetings with a large number of participants and is known to work well for now.